ljacquin/prio_retino_apps/prio_retino_docs/service_installation_decommissioning.md

 Note, if some packages cannot be installed due do some missing dependencies then install these before launching the above command again.
 One can also open the R console and install the packages in the r_requirements.R file by copy-pasting its content.

-### 4. Run Gaiha Prio Retino app locally:
+### 4. Run Gaiha Prio Retino+ app locally:

-The Gaiha Prio Retino app can be launched locally, from the prio_retino folder, using the following command in the R console :
+The Gaiha Prio Retino+ app can be launched locally, from the prio_retino folder, using the following command in the R console :

 * runApp()